Dot-Line-20/glint-server-v2/docs/users/-id/schedules.md

 	{
 		"status": "success",
 		"data": {
-			"successRate": "<number, positive integer and range 0 to 100>" }
+			"successRate": "<number, natural number and range 0 to 100>" }
 	}
 	```